 Before you hire any famous tutor Singapore is famous for, you should learn and know some important Physics concepts such as measurement.
+Measurement is important in our daily lives such as measuring the amount of food served in a halal hotel restaurant singapore.
 In Physics, the theme of measurement mainly covers physical quantities and units, and apparatus that can be used to measure these quantities.
 Some of these measurements and apparatus may overlap with those found in Chemistry.
 Nonetheless, they are used for the same purposes.

 In physical quantities and units, you will examine a set of base physical quantities and units that can be used to derive all other physical quantities.
 All physical quantities consist of a numerical magnitude and a unit.
 For example, 7 metres (m) is a physical quantity where 7 is the magnitude and metre (m) is the unit.
 The common base quantities are mass, length, time, current and temperature.